Entanglement asymmetry in the Hayden-Preskill protocol: Averaged purity of ``pruned" reduced state

-The averaged purity of $\rho_{B,Q}$ can be calculated as \be \ee Since all the irreducible representations of the $U(1)$ group are one dimensional and can be labeled by an integer $q$. $\Pi_{q,B}$ is identity on the $q$-charge subspace.
-The dimension of the $q$-charge subspace equals to the number of occupation configurations of $q$ charges distribute on $N_B$ sites.
+The averaged purity of $\rho_{B,Q}$ can be calculated as \be \ee It is important to note that all the irreducible representations of the $U(1)$ group are one-dimensional and can be labeled by an integer $q$. $\Pi_{q,B}$ is identity on the $q$-charge subspace.
+The dimension of the $q$-charge subspace equals to the number of occupation configurations of $q$ charges distributed on $N_B$ sites.
 Thus we have $\tr(\Pi_{q,B})=\tr(\Pi_{q,B}^2)=\binom{N_B}{q}$.
 In the above calculations, we also have used the identity \be \sum_{k=0}^n\binom{n}{k}^2=\binom{2n}{n}. \ee\\